-- Profile configurations can be overriden on a peer basis by specifying new parameters in peer configuration node. - Non existing profiles can be configured and they will only be applied once they start to exist. - If the profile gets updated the new configuration will be applied to all peers with the profile without interruptions.
+- Profile configurations can be overridden on a peer basis by specifying non-default parameters in peer configuration node. - Non existing profiles can be configured and they will only be applied once they start to exist. - If the profile gets updated the new configuration will be applied to all peers with the profile without interruptions.